nodejs/node-eps/002-es6-modules.md

 make a **best effort** to see if `require` would have found the module and print out where it was found, if `NODE_PATH` was used, if `HOME` was used, etc.

-#### 5.2.3.
-Shipping both ES and CJS

-When a `package.json` main is encountered, file extension searches are used to provide a means to ship both ES and CJS variants of packages.
-If we have two entry points `index.mjs` and `index.js` setting `"main":"./index"` in `package.json` will make Node pick up either, depending on what is supported.

-##### 5.2.3.1.
-Excluding main

-Since `main` in `package.json` is entirely optional even inside of npm packages, some people may prefer to exclude main entirely in the case of using `./index` as that is still in the Node module search algorithm.

 ### 5.3. `this` in ES modules

 ES modules will have a `this` value set to `undefined`.
 This